-Once the 69 plant species were recognized by "MIPAG", the Massachusetts Department of Agricultural Resources issued a Rulemaking, adding them to a list of noxious weeds regulated with prohibitions on importation, propagation, purchase and sale in the Commonwealth.
+Once plant species are recognized as invasive, likely invasive or potentially invasive by “MIPAG”, the Massachusetts Department of Agricultural Resources holds a hearing to determine if species newly listed by MIPAG should be added to the list of noxious weeds regulated with prohibitions on importation, propagation, purchase and sale in the Commonwealth.
 Also, the Massachusetts Association of Conservation Commissions (MACC) now encourages Commissioners to consider the wetland impacts of these invasive species during project reviews as part of their jurisdiction under the Wetland Protection Act.

 Many good references exist in libraries, book stores, and on line to help with making accurate plant identifications.